DanielCuevas1822/BienesRaices/README.md

 # BienesRaices

 _Bienes Raíces is a web app to practice React and other tools.
-It is a web application in which real estate sales services are disclosed.It is a project carried out for learning purposes._
+It is a web application in which real estate sales services are disclosed.It is a project carried out for learning purposes.
+Bienes Raices have a [admin page](https://github.com/DanielCuevas1822/BienesRaicesAdmin)_

 _Concepts learned in this proyect:_